HungryFoolishHappy/DelightAI-Android/README.md

 # DelightAI-Android

 ## Introduction
-Delight is an "AI for All" platform that lets anyone create their own AI agent, chatbot, or copilot without coding or technical skills.
-It simplifies the AI creation process to improve life, work, and play.
+Delight is an "AI for All" platform that lets you create your own AI agent or chatbot with no code or low code.

+Using this SDK, you can embed your agent into your Android app.
+Creating an agent on Delight (https://delight.global) takes only a few minutes, and so is embedding it into your app.

 ## Demo
 To try the demo app, simply clone this project.
+The demo comes with a pre-built, sample agent.

 https://github.com/user-attachments/assets/fb541c65-2024-41a4-9092-e20887f1d647